AleksandrHovhannisyan/eleventy-plugin-code-demo/README.md

 1. Avoid having to wrangle with CSS specificity, and
 2. Be able to write custom JavaScript isolated from the rest of the page.

-This plugin was inspired by Maciej Mionskowski's idea in the following article: [Building HTML, CSS, and JS code preview using iframe's srcdoc attribute](https://mionskowski.pl/posts/iframe-code-preview/).
-In short, iframes allow us to define their markup using the `srcdoc` HTML attribute, which basically contains all of the markup for the page.

-This plugin allows you to define your code snippets in a familiar way, complete with syntax highlighting, and then compresses all of your code into one long `srcdoc` string embedded in a lightweight iframe.